Geneva Naval Conference

-The Geneva Naval Conference was a conference held to discuss naval arms limitation, held in Geneva, Switzerland, in 1927.
+The Geneva Naval Conference was a conference held to discuss naval arms limitation, held in Geneva, Switzerland, from 20 June to 4 August in 1927.
 The aim of the conference was to extend the existing limits on naval construction which had been agreed in the Washington Naval Treaty.
 The Washington Treaty had limited the construction of battleships and aircraft carriers, but had not limited the construction of cruisers, destroyers or submarines.

 Background

 In February 1927, President Calvin Coolidge issued a call to the Big Five Powers to meet in Geneva to confront the issue of naval rivalries, as a result of discussions about naval arms limitations at League of Nations disarmament meetings.
 Britain and Japan accepted the invitation, but France and Italy (the other nations which had signed the Washington Treaty) declined.

 The Washington Treaty had defined a ratio of 5:5:3:1.75:1.75 in the strength of capital ships (battleships and battlecruisers) between Britain, the United States, Japan, France, and Italy respectively.
 The USA sought to use the Geneva conference to extend this ratio to smaller craft, allowing both Britain and themselves cruisers with a total displacement of 300,000 tons, with the Japanese allowed 180,000 tons.
-At the same time, the USA wanted to avoid further restrictions on the size of individual ships.
+At the same time, the USA wanted to avoid further restrictions on the sizes of individual ships.